pwoolcoc/restapi-3/README.md

 There are docs in the `docs/` folder with some examples on how to use the endpoints.

-There is no way to register new users, so if you want to add users, please add them to the JSON-formatted file, `users.dat`.
+The database doesn't actually persist changes across reboots, but you can add data to the application by editing the appropriate data file in the `data/` directory.